YonSci/gdp-nowcasting-ml/_episodes/08-acquiring-google-trends-data.md

  - `Causality Challenges`: Correlation doesn't equal causation.
 Increased searches for "loans" might not directly cause a GDP rise, but could reflect underlying economic conditions.

- - Sentiment vs. Reality: Search behavior might not always reflect actual economic activity.
+ - `Sentiment vs. Reality`: Search behavior might not always reflect actual economic activity.
 For example, a surge in searches for "unemployment benefits" could indicate a perceived economic downturn, not necessarily a confirmed one.

  - `External Factors`: Google Trends data needs to be considered alongside other factors like government policies, international trade, and natural disasters for a holistic view.